-- Add a column: - 1.
+- · Add a column: - 1.
 Create a datasheet section with tabular layout. - 2.
-In the blank workspace for the section you created, select \$\frac{1}{2}\$.
+In the blank workspace for the section you created, select ===.

 A column is added to the datasheet table structure.

-Note: You may add up to five columns to a tabular layout datasheet.
+Note: You may add up to four columns of fields to a tabular layout datasheet.
+The first column always displays row labels.

 - 3. Select Save.

 - Delete a column:

 - 1. In the workspace for the section, select the column that you want to delete.

-- Select ■/2.
+- Select ■/-.

 The column is removed from the datasheet table structure.

 - 3. Select Save.